 As a reminder, by downloading the Krazy Coupon Lady app, you’ll get alerts on your favorite deals.
 Use these ideas to throw the best (and affordable) March Madness party:

 1. Use your Crock-Pot to cook two dips at once.

-Impress your guests by using your Crock-Pot to cook two dips at the same time.
+Impress your guests by using your Crock-Pot to whip up two dips at the same time.
 I know, mind blown.
 To do this, you’ll need to form heavy duty aluminum foil into a wall that fits across your Crock-Pot.

-Then place a slow cooker liner to cover both halves, and serve up your favorite two dips.
+Then place a slow cooker liner to cover both halves and serve up your favorite two dips.
 Shop our slow cooker deals to upgrade your model.

-2. Keep everyone entertained with a basketball game using old pudding cups and ping pong balls.
+2. Keep everyone entertained with a bracket challenge.

 4. Turn a chip bag into a chip bowl.